pokarparth/simpeg_gpu_solvers/README.md

 CuPy accounts for the slow matrix factorization on GPU by doing LU factorization on CPU using SciPy's LU routines and doing the matrix-vector products on GPUs.
 However, it was significantly slower in the tests.
 I attribute the slower performance of CuPy and Pytorch here to the fact that the CuPy and Pytorch solver operations are not yet implemented for sparse matrices [1,2] and thus it factorizes a dense matrix.
 On the other hand, Pardiso and SimPEG solvers use sparse CSR matrices.
 I am unsure about the reasons for the large discrepancy between the solve time for Pytorch and CuPy however.

 ### Installation instructions
+The install includes some monkey patching of code, as this is intended to be a quick point-in-time test.
+Please note the folder paths below carefully :)

 To run the project, follow these installation instructions:

 1. Create a conda environment using the provided environment.yml file: